mojtabaraouf/Gizmo_Chemulator/README.md

 # Gizmo Chemulator

-The initial purpose is to demonstrate the advantages of using neural networks over conventional numerical chemistry solver through comparison of chemical evolution results in hydrodynamic simulations of the galactic scale disk.
+The initial purpose is to demonstrate the advantages of using neural networks over conventional numerical chemistry solver through comparison of chemical evolution results in hydrodynamic simulations of the galactic scale disk (following the study of Holdship et al 2021).